Constrained Stochastic Nonconvex Optimization with State-dependent Markov Data: Abstract

 \section{Abstract}

-We study a projection-free conditional gradient-type algorithm for constrained nonconvex stochastic optimization problems with Markovian data.
+We study stochastic optimization algorithms for constrained nonconvex stochastic optimization problems with Markovian data.
 In particular, we focus on the case when the transition kernel of the Markov chain is state-dependent.
 Such stochastic optimization problems arise in various machine learning problems including strategic classification and reinforcement learning.
-For this problem, we establish that the number of calls to the stochastic first-order oracle and the linear minimization oracle to obtain an appropriately defined $\epsilon$-stationary point, are of the order $\mathcal{O}(1/\epsilon^{2.5})$ and $\mathcal{O}(1/\epsilon^{5.5})$ respectively.
+For this problem, we study both projection-based and projection-free algorithms.
+In both cases, we establish that the number of calls to the stochastic first-order oracle to obtain an appropriately defined $\epsilon$-stationary point is of the order $\mathcal{O}(1/\epsilon^{2.5})$.
+In the projection-free setting we additionally establish that the number of calls to the linear minimization oracle is of order $\mathcal{O}(1/\epsilon^{5.5})$.
 We also empirically demonstrate the performance of our algorithm on the problem of strategic classification with neural networks.